xmos/lib_audio_dsp/CONTRIBUTING.rst

 This library tends to categorise modules into groups.
 Have a quick look at the headers in ``lib_audio_dsp/api/dsp/`` to see if your module falls into any of those.
 The headers roughly translate to the categories as they tend to group several APIs within them.
-That header name would be roughly consistent in the docuemntation and the tests.
+That header name would be roughly consistent in the documentation and the tests.
 If you feel like your module doesn't fall into anything that's been done in this repo, you can add a new header file and a documentation page for it.